acsone/wms/odoo/local-src/connector_esb/README.rst

 * Export clients to the ESB (differential, twice a day)
 * Export clients addresses to the ESB (differential, twice a day)
 * Export promotion alcyon to the ESB (differential, once a day)
-* Export products price to the ESB (differenctial, once a day)
+* Export products price to the ESB (differential, once a day)
-* Export stock to the ESB (differenctial, once a day)
+* Export stock to the ESB (differential, once a day)

 Webservices: